mflannery/gluster-test-drive-3.3/docs/gluster-module-5.md

 ``100``

 All the files that have been deleted have been restored from the snapshot that was taken before the deletion.

+IMPORTANT: Once the snapshot is restored it will be deleted.
+If you plan on further possible restores, create a new snapshot immediately.

 ## CONFIGURE SNAPSHOT BEHAVIOUR